 In the Tar Heel State, there are a lot of beautiful things to see.
 From the Nantahala National Forest, across the Blue Ridge Parkway, and over to Greensboro, Raleigh, and Wilmington.
 From east to west, there is so much to experience.

 Most North Carolinians do not think about the expenses that come at the end of life.
 This is a big financial burden for family members to bear if you are unprepared.
-Fortunately, funeral insurance can help cover these expenses.
+Fortunately, funeral life insurance for seniors can help cover these expenses.

 11 Insightful Questions About North Carolina Funeral Insurance